khalti/docs.khalti.com/content/index.md

 This site hosts documentation for developers who are looking to integrate khalti as a payment option in their e-commerce platform.
-If you're fall into that category, please keep reading.
+If you fall into that category, please keep reading.

 With Khalti SDK/API, you can accepts payments from: